thrackle-io/rules-engine/docs/OVERVIEW.md

 - ERC721Burnable (external to the protocol)
 - ERC721URIStorage (external to the protocol)
 - ERC721Enumerable (external to the protocol)
-- Pauable (external to the protocol)
+- Pausable (external to the protocol)
 - ProtocolTokenCommon (internal to the protocol)
 - AppAdministratorOrOwnerOnly (internal to the protocol)